tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

    "key_share", "pre_shared_key", "psk_key_exchange_modes",
    "early_data", "cookie", "supported_versions",
    "certificate_authorities", "oid_filters", "post_handshake_auth",
-   and "signature_algorithms_certs", extensions with the values defined in {{!RFC8446}} and the Recommended value of "Y".
+   and "signature_algorithms_cert", extensions with the values defined in {{!RFC8446}} and the "Recommended" value of "Y".

 -  IANA [SHALL update/has updated] this registry to include a "TLS 1.3" column that lists the messages in which the extension may